Console

 Enable authentication

-Mezusphere provides built-in authentication, with no external provider required.
+Mezusphere provides built-in end-user authentication at the edge, with no external identity provider required.

 - Open a route’s settings